jarun/imgp/README.md

 # Features

 - resize by percentage or resolution
-- rotate by specified angle
+- rotate clockwise by specified angle
 - adaptive resize considering orientation
 - brute force to a resolution
 - optimize images to save more space